 First, users can clear their cookies to play again and again until they win the biggest prize.

-Second, visitors with a technical background can hack the wheel’s code to land on the prize they want (I insist that all spin to win plugins have this same vulnerability).
+Second, visitors with a technical background can hack the wheel’s code to land on the prize they want.